UN experts urge stringent rules to stop net zero greenwash

 Guterres said he was deeply concerned about lack of “standards, regulations and rigor" in the market for voluntary carbon credits.
 Climate experts say offsets can be problematic because there’s no guarantee they’ll deliver on reducing emissions.

 Lobbying to undermine ambitious government climate policies is a no-no, the experts said.
-And companies can't focus only on emissions they generate directly from, say, manufacturing but have to include those generated along the way in their sourcing supply chains for parts and raw materials.
+And companies can't focus only on emissions they generate directly from, say, manufacturing but have to include all the carbon dioxide spewed along the way in their sourcing supply chains for parts and raw materials.

+“I think these are kind of no-nonsense, practical things that a regular person would expect,” Catherine McKenna, who heads up the group of 17 high-level experts that authored the report, told the Associated Press.

+The guidelines would help consumers who “want to choose products that are good for the environment and mean that the company is tackling climate action” and young people looking for jobs who “don't want to work for climate laggards," McKenna said.

-“This surge of interest from the corporate sector to zero out emissions is truly inspiring,” said Ani Dasgupta, CEO of the World Resources Institute, cautioning that "any corporate net-zero targets with loopholes or weak guardrails would put our planet and billions of people in peril.”
+“This surge of interest from the corporate sector to zero out emissions is truly inspiring,” said Ani Dasgupta, CEO of the World Resources Institute, an environmental think tank, cautioning that "any corporate net-zero targets with loopholes or weak guardrails would put our planet and billions of people in peril.”

 In order to keep the Earth from warming less than 1.5 degrees, the U.N. says carbon dioxide emissions must peak by 2025, fall by nearly half by 2030, and to reach net zero by the middle of the century.